dongzhonghua/esp32-all/lib/lvgl/docs/porting/display.md

 Note that `lv_timer_handler()` and `_lv_disp_refr_timer()` can not run at the same time.

-If the performance monitor is enabled, the value of `LV_DEF_REFR_PERIOD` needs to be set to be consistent with the refresh period of the display to ensure that the statistical results are correct.
+If the performance monitor is enabled, the value of `LV_DISP_DEF_REFR_PERIOD` needs to be set to be consistent with the refresh period of the display to ensure that the statistical results are correct.

 ## Further reading